The 6 Best Small Frying Pans (for Perfect Eggs & More)

 • Material – Aluminum base, nonstick coating

+Plus, it’s super lightweight – great if you hate heavy pans.
 The handle is heat resistant, and the price is affordable.

 MSMK 7-inch Nonstick Frying Pan

-best mini fry pan with lid
+mini egg pan with lid

 • Diameter – 7 inches